 |Family and Consumer Sciences Faculty Ambassador||College of Family and Consumer Sciences||2018|

 |Family and Consumer Sciences Teacher of the Year||College of Family and Consumer Sciences||2020|

 |Athens Farm to School||Co-director||2010-2015||Community|

 |Athens Land Trust Community Garden Network||School Garden Member||2010-2012||Community|

 Areas of Expertise

-My areas of expertise include the scholarship of teaching and learning, professional development and internships, as well as family and community involvement and impact on optimal development.
+My areas of expertise include the scholarship of teaching and learning, family life education, professional development, and internships.

 Gonyea, J.L. & Kozak, M.S.
 (2018).
 Navigating career roadmaps: Developing your professional GPS through internships (3rd Edition).
 Dubuque, Iowa: Kendall-Hunt Publishing.

-As a Senior Lecturer, I teach required coursework for Family Life Education Certification.
+As a Principal Lecturer, I teach required coursework for Family Life Education Certification.

 As an Undergraduate Program Coordinator, I am responsible for student recruitment, retention, and promotion of HDFS Undergraduate Students.
 I also work with faculty and staff to address curriculum planning, scheduling, and revisions, as well as the annual Student Learning Outcomes Assessment.